Low Energy measurement of the $^{96}\mathrm{Zr}(\alpha,n)^{99}\mathrm{Mo}$ reaction cross section and its impact on weak r-process nucleosynthesis: Experimental approach

 \section{Experimental approach}

 The cross section measurement was carried out at the Institute for Nuclear Research (Atomki) using the activation technique.
 The targets were prepared by electron beam evaporation of metallic Zr onto 6 $\mu$m thick Al foil backing.
 Similarly to our previous cross section measurements \citep{Korkulu2018a, Kiss2018a}, the absolute number of target atoms was determined with the Rutherford Backscattering technique using the Oxford-type Nuclear Microprobe Facility at Atomki \citep{Huszank2016a}.
 The energy and the diameter of the beamspot of the $^4$He$^+$ beam provided by the Van de Graff accelerator was 2.0 MeV and 2.5 $\mu$m, respectively.
 Two Silicon ion-implanted detectors (50 mm$^2$ sensitive area and 18 keV energy resolution) were used to measure the yield of the backscattered ions, one of them was placed at a scattering angle of 165$^{\circ}$ and the other one was set to 135$^{\circ}$.
 Target thicknesses between 1.23 x 10$^{18}$ and 1.54 x 10$^{18}$ Zr atom/cm$^2$ were found with an uncertainty of typically 5\%.
+This total uncertainty was derived as the quadratic sum of the following uncertainties: measurements of the RBS standards (3\%), statistical uncertainty ($\leq$ 3\%) and uncertainty of the isotopic abundance (3.2\%).”

 The Zr targets were irradiated with $\alpha$ beams from the MGC cyclotron of Atomki.
 The energy of the $\alpha$ beam was between $E_\mathrm{lab}$ = 6.5 MeV and $E_\mathrm{lab}$ = 13.0 MeV, this energy range was scanned with energy steps of 0.5 MeV - 1.0 MeV.
 The length of the irradiations varied between $t_\mathrm{irrad}$ = 6 h to $t_\mathrm{irrad}$ = 48 h with beam currents of 0.5 - 1.4 $\mu$A. Longer irradiations were carried out at lower energies to (partially) compensate the lower cross sections.
 The number of the impinging $\alpha$ particles was obtained from current measurement.
 After the beam-defining aperture, the chamber was insulated and secondary electron suppression voltage of $-300$~V was applied at the entrance of the chamber.
 From the last beam-defining aperture the whole chamber served as a Faraday cup.
 The collected charge was measured with a current integrator, the counts were recorded in multichannel scaling mode, stepping the channel in every minute to take into account the possible changes in the beam current.